Skip to Content

 Every major international airline flies to Jeddah, and some fly to Medinah as well.
 If you are looking for prices from London to Jeddah, they are about £500 direct with Saudia via Gatwick off-peak, and you can find them cheaper if you take a stopover for around £350.

-Flights from the US for Umrah have also significantly decreased, and I have seen options to fly for less than $800 return trip to Jeddah.
+Flights from the US for Umrah have also significantly decreased, and I have seen options to fly for less than $800 return trip from New York to Jeddah.

 We have package examples with flights from the US for Umrah as well as from the UK.